Jon Carter (American football): Dallas Cowboys

 On August 29, 1989, he was claimed off waivers by the Dallas Cowboys.
 On September 5, he was cut and later signed to the practice squad the next day.

 That season the Cowboys were constantly bringing players to improve the team's talent level and Carter was promoted to the active roster on September 22.
 He appeared in 13 games as a backup defensive end and defensive tackle.
 Against the New York Giants, he had 5 tackles and one pass deflection.
 Against the Green Bay Packers, he tallied 4 tackles and caused a fumble that was returned by linebacker Jack Del Rio for a 57-yard touchdown.
 He finished the season with 19 tackles, 2 pass deflections and one forced fumble.
 He was released on August 28, 1990.

-Raleigh–Durham Skyhawks (WLAF)
+Raleigh–Durham Skyhawks

-In 1991, he was drafted 8th overall by the Raleigh–Durham Skyhawks of the World League of American Football.
+In 1991, he was selected 8th overall by the Raleigh–Durham Skyhawks of the World League of American Football.
 He played defensive end in the Skyhawks' 3–4 defense, while posting 45 tackles, 2.5 sacks, 5 quarterback hurries and one forced fumble.
 The team finished 0-10 in the standings and were disbanded after the season, due to poor attendance.

-Frankfurt Galaxy (WLAF)
+Frankfurt Galaxy

 In 1992, he was placed back in the draft pool, along with the remaining Skyhawks players.
 He was selected in the second round by the Frankfurt Galaxy and was named the starter at defensive end in the team's 3–4 defense.